Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Singularities and positive curvature

 \subsection{Equivariant Suspension Theorem}

-If the orbit space of a group action is given by a suspension, with the vertices corresponding to fixed points, then the group also acts on a suspension.
+If the orbit space of a $G$-action is given by a suspension, with the suspension points corresponding to $G$-fixed points, then the $G$-action is also on a suspension.
 This allows us to give an Alexandrov geometry analogue of Grove and Searle's Equivariant Sphere Theorem~\cite[Theorem 1.4]{GS2}.

 \begin{proposition} Let $X$ be a closed, positively curved Alexandrov space on which $G$ acts by isometries.
-Suppose that $p_1$ and $p_2 \in X$ are fixed points and that $\bar{X} = X/G$ is homeomorphic to a suspension so that the homeomorphism respects the stratification by orbit types while taking $\bar{p}_1$ and $\bar{p}_2$ to the vertices.
+Suppose that $p_1, p_2 \in X$ are two fixed points and that $\bar{X} = X/G$ is homeomorphic to a suspension so that the homeomorphism respects the stratification by orbit types while taking $\bar{p}_1$ and $\bar{p}_2$ to the suspension points.